 To obtain the Queen's University certificate, learners will successfully complete the following six online modules in sequence within eight months.
-The program begins on May 31, 2013.
+The program begins on May 30, 2014.
 Each module will be completed within six weeks.
-For more details view the Module Descriptions.
+For more details view the Module Descriptions(pdf 17KB).

 Learners may decide to enroll in the certificate program as a whole or may decide to take only one or two modules for their interest.
 We are working with professional organizations to ensure that this program is recognized as professional development and that CPD credits/points are awarded for its completion.